Pure Exploration with Infinite Answers

 \subsection{Failure of Sticky Track-and-Stop with infinite answers}

-We now discuss why the Sticky-TaS algorithm \cite{degenne2019pure} is not optimal in the infinite-answer setting.
+We now discuss why the Sticky-TaS algorithm \citep{degenne2019pure} is not optimal in the infinite-answer setting.
 In particular, while conditions similar to those in \Cref{lemma:continuity} were sufficient to establish its optimality in the finite-answer case, they are no longer sufficient when the answer space is infinite.
-This discussion will underscore the fundamental differences between the finite and infinite-answer settings. \begin{wrapfloat}{algorithm}{r}{0.68\textwidth} {Sticky Track-and-Stop \cite{degenne2019pure}} \end{wrapfloat}
+This discussion will underscore the fundamental differences between the finite and infinite-answer settings.

 First, we first recall how Sticky-TaS works (pseudocode in \Cref{alg:TAS}).
 During each round $t \in \mathbb{N}$, the algorithm defines a confidence region $C_t$ around $\hat{\bm\mu}(t)$, using a suitable exploration function $g: \mathbb{N} \to \mathbb{R}$.
 Then, it computes a set of candidate answers $\Xcal_t$ using models in $C_t$ and selects an answer $x_t \in \Xcal_t$ according to a pre-specified total order over $\Xcal$.
-Once this is done, it computes the empirical oracle weights for answer $x_t$ and it applies the C-Tracking \cite{garivier2016optimal} sampling rule on the sequence $\{ \tilde{\bm\omega}(s) \}_{s=1}^t$, where $\tilde{\bm\omega}(s)$ denotes the $l_{\infty}$ projection of $\bm\omega(s)$ onto $\Delta_K^{\epsilon_t}$ and $\epsilon_t = (4(t+K^2))^{-1/2}$.
+Once this is done, it computes the empirical oracle weights for answer $x_t$ and it applies the C-Tracking \citep{garivier2016optimal} sampling rule on the sequence $\{ \tilde{\bm\omega}(s) \}_{s=1}^t$, where $\tilde{\bm\omega}(s)$ denotes the $l_{\infty}$ projection of $\bm\omega(s)$ onto $\Delta_K^{\epsilon_t}$ and $\epsilon_t = (4(t+K^2))^{-1/2}$.
 The algorithm then stops using the condition $\beta_{t,\delta} < \max_{x \in \Xcal^{\star}(\hat{\bm\mu}(t))} D(\hat{\bm\mu}(t), \bm{N}(t), \neg x)$ and returns any answer that attains the argmax in $D(\hat{\bm\mu}(t), \bm{N}(t), \neg x)$.
-Here, $\beta_{t,\delta}$ is a calibrated threshold \cite{kaufmann2021mixture} which ensures $\delta$-correctness.
+Here, $\beta_{t,\delta}$ is a calibrated threshold \citep{kaufmann2021mixture} which ensures $\delta$-correctness.